Ant Forest: Application

 The purpose of ant forest activity is to convert simulated energy into real trees.
-Ant Financial evaluates the personal behavior data of participating users, including transportation, entertainment, and utility payments.
-For example, users can save carbon emissions from going out to buy train tickets by buying train tickets online.
+Ant Forest collaborates with institutions such as the Beijing Environment Exchange and The Nature Conservancy to calculate the values of carbon emission reduction and carbon sequestration.
+Initially, Ant Forest covered nine scenarios upon its launch, which has since expanded to over 40.
+These include five major categories: green transportation, online payment (to reduce travel), recycling, reducing paper and plastic use, and energy conservation and efficiency.
 Convert "avoid carbon emissions" below the scheduled carbon emission standard into a user's virtual energy stored in a personal Ant Forest account, where virtual energy accumulates in a certain amount and can be exchanged online for different types of trees or protected areas, and then Ant Financial works with its ecological partners to plant a real tree in the desert.

+Ant Forest implements ecological projects through corporate donations to charitable organisations, maintaining an emotional connection with users through continuously updated, visible, and easily understandable projects.
+The variety of trees planted has expanded from initially only the saxaul tree to more than ten species, including poplar, willow, and pine.
+Additionally, Ant Forest's initiatives are not limited to afforestation but have gradually extended to terrestrial and marine ecological restoration and public environmental education.

 Users could see the trees they planted through a satellite map.
-According to Gong Zhang, a former NASA scientist and the founder of GAGO Inc., it should be hard to see the saplings because of the low resolution of satellite, but millions of saplings have been planted so we could see the changes they brought to the world.
+According to Gong Zhang, a former NASA scientist and the founder of GAGO Inc., it should be hard to see the saplings because of the low resolution of the satellite, but millions of saplings have been planted so we could see the changes they brought to the world.
 Alipay hopes to cultivate and encourage users to stick to a low-carbon lifestyle through this way.

 In May 2017, the app reached 200 million users.

-As of August 2017, 1.22 million tons carbon emissions had been reduced and 10.25 million trees had been planted.
+As of August 2023, Ant Forest has collaborated with over 20 charitable organizations and has planted 475 million trees.
+It has participated in the construction of 31 natural reserves and continuously supported ecological projects in 22 provinces.
+Ant Forest's various ecological charity initiatives have generated over 3.7 million labor income opportunities through planting, maintenance, and patrolling activities.